SabaMeerali/Calculator/README.md

 Java (JDK 8 or later) – Core programming language Swing – For building the graphical user interface NetBeans IDE – For designing and coding the application

+Learning Purpose
+This project is a beginner-friendly example for learning:
+Java Swing GUI development
+Event handling in Java
+Basic calculator logic